 Background: The fine guidelines of this subpart apply only to offenses covered by the guideline sections set forth in subsection (a) above.
 For example, the provisions of §§8C2.2 through 8C2.9 do not apply to counts for which the applicable guideline offense level is determined under Chapter Two, Part Q (Offenses Involving the Environment).
 For such cases, §8C2.10 (Determining the Fine for Other Counts) is applicable.

-Historical Note: Effective November 1, 1991 (see Appendix C, amendment 422); November 1, 1992 (see Appendix C, amendment 453).
+Historical Note: Effective November 1, 1991 (see Appendix C, amendment 422).
+Amended effective November 1, 1992 (see Appendix C, amendment 453); November 1, 1993 (see Appendix C, amendment 496).

 §8C2.2.
 Preliminary Determination of Inability to Pay Fine